br2490/islandora_solr_content_type/README.md

-# Barnard College Custom Content - Islandora Collection
+# Islandora Solr Content Type
 A Drupal 7.x content type for Islandora requiring only core-drupal, Islandora and, Islandora SOLR.

 ## Deps